 Personalizing your templates at scale is something we have a comprehensive solution for.
 Our presentation maker offers multiple integration options.
 You can connect your Storydoc account to your CRM and use dynamic variables to personalize your decks in just a few clicks!

-Our library includes a wide range of professionally designed templates that have been carefully crafted according to all of these guidelines.
+Our library includes a wide range of professionally designed sales deck templates that have been carefully crafted according to all of these guidelines.

-No matter what industry you’re in, we have something that will make you irresistible in the eyes of buyers!
+No matter what industry you’re in, or weather you need case study templates or business one-pager templates, we have something that will make you irresistible in the eyes of buyers!

 So, you’ve created your sales deck, but how do you check if it is resonating with your audience?
 Even though there are many great metrics to track and evaluate your sales deck performance, we have done the heavy lifting for you and came up with the top 3 metrics to look at: